 - Popular Hiking Trails: The Cascadas (waterfalls) trail from Rio Gonzalo campsite

-Pumalin National Park located on the Carretera Austral in northern Patagonia is a spectacular park with several hiking trails and in-nature campsites.
+Pumalin National Park located on the Carretera Austral in the north of Chilean Patagonia is a spectacular park with several hiking trails and in-nature campsites.
 It is one of the new national parks in Patagonia.
-This national park was a private reserve, it belonged to the founder of North Face gear company Douglas Tompkins.
-He donated the park to the Chilean state and it became a part of the National park – the largest park in South America with a total area of 400 000 ha. on 18 March 2017.
+This national park was a private reserve, it belonged to the founder of the North Face gear company Douglas Tompkins.
+Tompkins Conservation donated the park to the Chilean state and it became a part of the National Park – the largest park in South America with a total area of 400 000 ha. on 18 March 2017.
 Kris Tompkins is the president and co-founder of Tompkins Conservation.

 Hiking in Pumalin National Park

-The main activities in Pumalin National Park are hiking and observing nature.
+The main activities in Pumalín Park are hiking and observing nature.
 There are several day hiking trails varying between 3 km and 28 km in length.
 The trails all start near the campsites, just choose which one you want to hike and set up camp in the closest camping.
-In the western part of the park we enjoyed the Cascadas (waterfalls) trail from Rio Gonzalo campsite a nice 5,6 km return hike, 3 hours.
+In the western part of the park, we enjoyed the Cascadas (waterfalls) trail from Rio Gonzalo campsite a nice 5,6 km return hike, 3 hours.
 The Volcano Michinmahuida trail from Lago Blanco campsite – 24 km return, 8-10 hours.
-In the southern part of the park we liked the Darwin’s frog trail from Carlos Cuevas campsite – 2,5 km, 1h30min.
+In the southern part of the park, we liked the Darwin’s frog trail from Carlos Cuevas campsite – 2,5 km, 1h30min.

 Drive or Hitchhike the Carretera Austral

-The Carretera Austral (Chile’s Route 7) is a 1200 km/745 mi. long gravel road starting in Puerto Montt, a beautiful town in the Lake District in southern Chile and ending in Villa O’Higgins, a small town in the Aysen Region of Chilean Patagonia.
+The Carretera Austral (Chile’s Route 7) is 1200 km/745 mi. long gravel road starting in Puerto Montt, a beautiful town in the Lake District in southern Chile, and ending in Villa O’Higgins, a small town in the Aysen Region of Chilean Patagonia.
 The road goes past several national parks and hiking trails which can be done on the way.
 Driving or hitchhiking the Carretera Austral is a popular adventure, exploring Chilean Patagonia on the way.
-We did plenty of amazing multi day treks hitchhiking and camping on Route 7 for a month.
+We did plenty of amazing multi-day treks hitchhiking and camping on Route 7 for a month.

 Queulat National Park